carlonicora/obsidian-rpg-manager/documentation/data/scene/storyCircleStage.md

 # storyCircleStage

-The story circle stage is a key that identifies the stage in which a [scene](../../components/scene.md) is in using a [structured plotting](../plots/index.md) approach.
+The story circle stage is a key that identifies the stage in which a [scene](../../components/scene.md) is in using a [structured plotting](../../plots/index.md) approach.
 The value refers to the story circle plot stage of the [act](../../components/act.md) of which the [scene](../../components/scene.md) is part of.

-This value is valid if you use a [structured plotting](../plots/index.md) approach.
+This value is valid if you use a [Story Circle structured plotting](../../plots/storycircle.md) approach.

 Accepted Values:
 - "You"